AlexisRenchon/CliMA_dashboards/slides.md

 - Microsoft Azure virtual machine (Ubuntu)
 - NGINX to make it a dynamic web server
 - Let's Encrypt for https certificate
+- Julia deps: JSServe, WGLMakie, ClimaLSM, (ParamViz)
 - Alternative, probably cheaper: use a personal computer.
 Need stable IP (fee to internet provider) & computer on 100% of time (electricity)
 - Solution above may allow for more data storage (add drive...), not sure of Azure costs